sagacards/minting-canister/README.md

     - Set mode: static | presale | public sale
     - Get config: read all config data in one request
 - The minting canister may only hold mint authority over a single NFT canister at any given time, but it may be reconfigured arbitrarily

+## Bounty

+The minting canister shall receive 10% of proceeds from minting sales of the Legends NFTs, subject to some change.
+This will be split amongst contributors to the minting canister.